 A profusion of oblong, catkin-like blooms resides above decorative pinnate foliage, generating interest for months.
-Happiest in a sunny spot where the soil stays moist, these hearty perennials offer contrasting clarity to the softer, less defined forms in the naturalized garden or a border.
+Happiest in a sunny spot where the soil stays moist, these hearty perennials offer contrasting clarity to softer, less defined forms in borders or in more naturalized plantings.

 Size: 5' 0" – 6' 0" high x 18" wide.